-Philadelphia police discover van loaded with explosives, suspicious equipment
+Philadelphia police discover van loaded with explosives, suspicious equipment in Logan Circle

 During a virtual press conference Wednesday, Philadelphia Police Commissioner Danielle Outlaw discussed the latest on the investigation, the use of police force and the recent unrest in the city.

-"As I said yesterday, this investigation has many moving parts and we are working hard to ensure that a fair and thorough investigation takes place.
-We plan on releasing premise history audio of 911 calls and body cam footage of the discharging officers in the near future," said Outlaw.
+"This investigation has many moving parts and we are working hard to ensure that a fair and thorough investigation takes place.
+We plan on releasing premise history audio of 911 calls and bodycam footage of the discharging officers in the near future," said Outlaw.

 WATCH: Philly mayor, police commissioner provide update on shooting of Walter Wallace Jr., civil unrest

-City officials say at least 200 businesses, many of them already struggling in the midst of the pandemic, were the targets of massive looting across the city.
+City officials said at least 200 businesses, many of them already struggling in the midst of the pandemic, were the targets of massive looting across the city.
 To assist police, an undetermined number of Pennsylvania National Guard troops will soon be arriving in the city.

-"Their role first and foremost will be to safeguard property and prevent looting," said Mayor Jim Kenney.
+"Their role, first and foremost, will be to safeguard property and prevent looting," said Mayor Jim Kenney.

-Police say bricks and even blood was thrown at officers.
+Police said bricks and even blood was thrown at officers.

 RAW VIDEO: Philadelphia officer dragged by vehicle after looters ransack furniture store

-Twenty-three officers were injured which raised questions on whether or not they are allowed to use pepper spray or tear gas when they are under attack.
+Twenty-three officers were injured, which raised questions on whether or not they are allowed to use pepper spray or tear gas when they are under attack.

-"Officers still have the discretion to use the OC that they carry on them," said Outlaw.
+"Officers still have the discretion to use the OC (oleoresin capsicum, pepper spray) that they carry on them," said Outlaw.

-But when it comes to using tear gas on large groups?
+As far as when it comes to using tear gas on large groups, Outlaw said, "Obviously I make those decisions."

-The police union called for the release of the police body cam footage which they say will show that Walter Wallace Jr. failed to drop the knife as he was ordered repeatedly to do and instead lunged at officers with it.
+The police union has called for the release of the police bodycam footage which they say will show that Wallace Jr. failed to drop the knife as he was ordered repeatedly to do and instead lunged with the weapon at officers.

 WATCH: Looters ransack businesses in Philadelphia Port Richmond section